sky-haihai/SplitAnim/README.md

 # SplitAnim
+## Supported Blender Version
+Only tested on 3.1.0
 ## What it does
 Split the rotation on a original bone evenly to target bones using constraints
 ## Why useful